-To provide employees with the opportunity to save for retirement on a tax-deferred basis, Regency sponsors a 401(k) plan pursuant to which Regency matches employee contributions at 100% up to \$3,600 for 2007.
-In addition, if Regency achieves a stated FFO target for the year, the company will make a profit-sharing contribution equal to 0.5% times FFO.
+We are strongly committed to encouraging all employees to save for retirement.
+To provide employees with the opportunity to save for retirement on a tax-deferred basis, Regency sponsors a 401(k) plan pursuant to which Regency matches employee contributions at 100% up to \$3,800 for 2008.
+In addition, the compensation committee has the right to approve additional contributions - including the obligation to make such contribution when our FFO goal is achieved.

+For 2008, the compensation committee approved a discretionary profit-sharing contribution equal to 0.5% times FFO, even though we did not achieve our FFO goal.
 The pool of funds is distributed pro-rata to all eligible employees based upon a salary cap of \$50,000.
-If we do not meet this performance objective, no profit-sharing contribution is made.
-We are strongly committed to encouraging all employees to save for retirement.
 We review our company match, employee participation levels and communication programs throughout the year to ensure that this benefit remains competitive with comparable companies as well as the national average.